benchristel/anonymouspost/README.md

 ## TODO

-- refactor to use Angular.js
-- allow users to unvote posts
+- allow users to vote on posts
 - allow users to delete their posts
 - view for a single post, showing detailed location info and the full text
 - mobile css